Help us help you

 - A description of the problem you are having and anything you have done so far to troubleshoot it.

 - Send Photos!

-You will get prompt, effective, and detailed expert answers.
-We are committed to answering service emails within one business day but normally they are answered far more quickly.
+We try to be very quick about answering service emails.
 If you need a phone call we can help you better if we have this information before we call.

 - Error 1, Err1